ZeroCool940711/new-frontera/docs/source/topics/frontera-settings.rst

 CANONICAL_SOLVER
 ----------------

-Default: ``frontera.contrib.canonicalsolvers.Basic``
+Default: ``new_frontera.contrib.canonicalsolvers.Basic``

-The :class:`CanonicalSolver <frontera.core.components.CanonicalSolver>` to be used by the frontier for resolving canonical URLs.
+The :class:`CanonicalSolver <new_frontera.core.components.CanonicalSolver>` to be used by the frontier for resolving canonical URLs.
 For more info see :ref:`Canonical URL Solver <canonical-url-solver>`.

 .. setting:: DELAY_ON_EMPTY